You must notify us before any work is carried out. Check to see if you need building regulations approval.

 This type of application is only for smaller projects.
 A building notice cannot be used for most commercial buildings.

-You will need to complete an online building notice (less detailed than full plans procedure) at least two days before work starts.
+You will need to complete a building notice form (less detailed than full plans procedure) at least two days before work starts.
 A site plan needs to be deposited with this application.
 The plans are not passed but the work is inspected on site for compliance with the regulations.

 As this application does not require plans at the submission stage; no written notice of approval is issued prior to work starting.
 The emphasis is placed on site control.
 The disadvantage of using this type of application is that you or your builder will not have approved drawings or specification to work from.